-Any newly installed software on your company’s workstations can be the first alert indicating a data breach at a very early stage.
+Any newly installed software on your company’s workstations can be the first alert indicating a data breaches at a very early stage.
 Monitoring all software installation events and proactively blocking all unauthorized installs it is a critical procedure that shall be performed by all departments on an ongoing basis.

-Option 1: via Control Panel on a local computer:
+Option 1: Via Control Panel on a Local Computer:

 1. Open Windows Explorer (Win+E)

 2. Navigate to “Control Panel\Programs\Programs and Features” to display the following screen:

 3. Click on “Installed On” column to sort by installed date and have the most recently installed programs pop up on top.

 Option 2: Via Wmic Utility on a Remote Computer: